vinitkumar/vinitkumar.github.com/_posts/2014-05-04-Setting-Up-Emacs-For-Development.md

 * `F1 k   ` Help for a keybinding
 * `F1 r   ` Emacs' extensive documentation

-## Credits & Inspriation
+## Credits & Inspiration

 This config is totally based on this [repo](https://github.com/purcell/emacs.d.git) by [Mr. Steve Purcell](https://github.com/purcell).
-But this might diverge with time and my personal intrests/settings.
+But this might diverge with time and my personal taste.

-The Survival guide has been taken from .emacs.d repo of [Mr. Magnar Sveen](https://github.com/magnars)
+The Survival guide has been taken from .emacs.d project of [Mr. Magnar Sveen](https://github.com/magnars)